gglessner/MQulator/README.md

 - **SSL/TLS errors** (e.g., 2548 = MQRC_SSL_INITIALIZATION_ERROR, 2552 = MQRC_SSL_PEER_NAME_MISMATCH)
 - **System and resource errors** (e.g., 2069 = MQRC_STORAGE_NOT_AVAILABLE, 2195 = MQRC_UNEXPECTED_ERROR)

+**Error Message Detail Levels:**
+- **MQulator.py** and **MQwrite.py**: Provide comprehensive explanations with detailed troubleshooting guidance for each reason code
+- **MQbrowse.py**: Displays the standard IBM MQ constant names for lighter, faster error reporting

-The comprehensive reason code lookup table (`MQ_REASON_CODES` dictionary) is identical across all three tools and easily extensible.
+The reason code lookup table (`MQ_REASON_CODES` dictionary) is easily extensible.
 If you encounter a code not listed, you can add it to the table for more descriptive error messages.

 ## Additional Tools